Neural net modeling of equilibria in NSTX-U: Pertnet

 \subsection{Architecture and hyperparameter tuning}

-We use the same $\sim$25000 equilibrium samples and 80-10-10 dataset split as in Eqnet.
+We use the same set of $\sim$25000 equilibria samples and chronological train-validation-test data splitting method used in Eqnet (\cref{sec:eqnet}).
 For each sample, we run Gspert to find the plasma response to the 8 active PF coils, 40 vessel circuits, $I_p$, $\beta_p$, and $l_i$.
-For the standard mode, we train an individual NN to predict the response of each quantity.
+For the standard flux mode, we train an individual NN to predict the response of each quantity.
 This performs better than predicting the flux response to all inputs simultaneously, which does not dimensionally reduce very well, since each response quantity can vary significantly in magnitude.
-Additionally, the computational burden of multiple NN's can be eased by parallelization during training and inference.
 For the control mode, which predicts responses of individual parameters that are of much lower dimension than the flux response, it was found that a single NN was sufficient.

 Principal component analysis is used to compress all the inputs and outputs, choosing the number of components to capture $99.5\%$ variance, with results of this procedure shown in \cref{fig:pertnet_pca}.
 Only some of the response quantities are plotted.
 Note that the equilibrium currents $J_\phi$ has a much larger representation than the flux $\psi$, again indicating that the flux is generally smoother than the current.
-All response variables have the similar order of magnitude ($\sim$10 components.
+All response variables have the similar order of magnitude ($\sim$10 components).
 Some variables, such as the ohmic (OH) coil have expectedly higher variation.
 The OH coil spans the entire vertical length of NSTX-U, and thus can interact with the plasma from multiple angles depending on plasma position.
 After PCA, the coefficients are then normalized to zero mean and unit variance.
 The full architecture of the model is identical to Eqnet and shown in \cref{fig:architecture}.

 Training is performed in Pytorch with the Adam optimizer.
 Hyperparameters are selected by performing grid scans over the various model parameters such as size and depth, with results shown in \cref{fig:pertnet_hyperparams}.
 Early on, it was observed visually that using the L1 loss (absolute error) function performed better than the standard L2 loss (sum of squares).
 This is theorized to be a result of noise and outliers in the dataset.
 In particular, a small fraction of samples were observed to have spurious results due to running Gspert automatically on all 25k+ equilibria.
 These include errors such as not converging fully to features of interest, or not identifying the boundary correctly in a situation with multiple x-points and touch points.
 An attempt was made to perform automated filtering of the outputs, but manual inspection of all results was not performed.
 In addition, the samples are theorized to have a lot of noise due the inherent noise associated with taking derivatives.
 Since L2 penalizes squared errors, the network was probably learning too much from predictions with large errors that should have been identified as outliers.
 Another possible indicator of stochasticity is that the performance improves by including $5-10\%$ dropout on the network weights during training.
 The final network is smaller than Eqnet with the standard/control modes having 4/5 layers with hidden layer size 400/800.
 Note that the hyperparameters differ significantly between the modes because they are actually problems with relatively different structure, since the standard mode has a NN for each flux response, and the control mode is a single NN that predicts all parameter responses.